Umich-DNNG/pynoise/settings/README.md

 **ROSSIALPHA SETTINGS**: This section has settings specific to Rossi Alpha analysis.
 Please see the Rossi Alpha README file for more information.

-**COHNALPHA SETTINGS**: This section has settings specific to Power Spectral Density analysis.
-Please see the PSD README file for more information.
+**COHNALPHA SETTINGS**: This section has settings specific to Cohn Alpha analysis.
+Please see the Cohn Alpha README file for more information.

-**FEYNMANY SETTINGS**: This section has settings specific to Power Spectral Density analysis.
-Please see the PSD README file for more information.
+**FEYNMANY SETTINGS**: This section has settings specific to Feynman-Y analysis.
+Please see the Feynman-Y README file for more information.

 **SEMILOG PLOT SETTINGS**: These settings correspond to the built-in matplotlib semilogx settings for whenever the program generates a semilog plot for CohnAlpha.
 See https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.semilogx.html for full documentation of options.
 All options on the website are supported.